reedspool/reeds-website-eleventy/src/blog/20220924-two-paragraphs.md

 I looked at my two paragraphs with half doubt and half pride.
 I accomplished something, but I did not know what to expect next.
 I went to lunch.

-## The Answer

 When I returned from lunch, my two paragraphs were waiting for me.
+They looked unfamiliar.
+I did not remember what I wrote.

 As I reread my own words, I found the answer I needed.
 I had picked one solution based on my previous ticket's requirements.
-So my next step would be to look for another solution which satisfied both tickets.
+So my next step was to look for another solution which satisfied both tickets.

-I was shocked, angry, and elated.
+I knew my immediate next step.
+I was no longer stuck.
+I felt my shoulders relax as I went to the search engine.
+I forget how tense I get when I'm stuck.

+I also felt a little confused and bitter.
 Did the advice work?
 How could that stupid article actually help me?
-I couldn't deny that I was no longer stuck.
-I knew my immediate next step.

-## Help
 A week later, I got stuck on another task.
 Would it work again?
 I wrote two paragraphs and went to lunch exactly as before.

 When I got back, I reread what I wrote, but nothing happened&mdash;no miraculous epiphany.
 The first time was a fluke.
 The advice was silly.

 I decided to do what I normally do when stuck, message my coworker.
 As I wrote my request for help, I realized with horror that my message matched my two paragraphs word-for-word.
 I stubbornly copied and pasted my two paragraphs from Notepad instead.

-## To Write
+The two paragraphs were better than my usual "hey, you got a minute?".
+My coworker appreciated the complete description.
+She pointed me in the right direction over a few messages.
+Normally that took an uncomfortably long Zoom call.

+The two paragraph exercise forced me to think through the issue before I reached out.
+I admitted to myself that the advice worked again.

 In the two weeks since, I repeated the pattern a few times:

 1. I'm stuck
-2. Write two paragraphs
+2. I write two paragraphs
 3. ???
-4. No longer stuck
+4. I'm no longer stuck

 The third step in the pattern seems random.
 Sometimes I found my answer.
 Sometimes I messaged a coworker.
 Sometimes I realized I was missing some critical piece of the puzzle that I had to go research.

-When I did reach out to my coworkers, I found them more willing to help.
-The help they gave was better too.
-They liked the complete description of my situation better than my previous messages.
-Two paragraphs is better than "hey, you got a minute?"

 One time the paragraphs didn't help.
 It felt like a waste of 10 minutes.
 But four out of five ain't bad.

-## Two Paragraphs
 For a few weeks, I was too proud to share the strategy with anyone.
 The great programmers who I admire on YouTube only write bit-mashing arcana under vaporwave neon lights.
 They don't write dry English in Notepad.

 Eventually I told my manager.
 I expected a laugh, but he told me he writes paragraphs too.
 He said I should write my own article about it.
 Maybe I will.